aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

 ### 4.2 Property paths

-At the end of section 4.1 we have seen how multiple nested clauses can be used to describe a path of validations through the parsed output graph.
+At the end of section 4.1 we saw how multiple nested clauses can be used to describe a path of validations through the parsed output graph.

-This can be useful if defining additional constraints at the different nodes being traversed is required, however, as a mechanism to reach a target nested node can be too verbose and error prone.
+This way can be useful if we want to define additional constraints at different nodes that are being traversed, but as a mechanism to reach a target nested node, this way is too verbose and error prone.

 Property paths are a simple way of expressing traversals through the graph being validated to reach the target node.